NatasaMiric/rock-papper-scissors/README.md

 Testing was conducted throughout the website development with the help of Dev Tools.
 External links are tested on all browsers and they are opening in a new tab and lead to intended destination.

+I performed testing of buttons to make sure that everytime I click:

+  * Every button is in function and displaying correct value.
+  * It is possible to choose same button several times.
+  * Computer always displays some random value and it is changing it in each round.
+  * Score gets updated after each round.
+  * Result message is displayed after every move.

 * I confirmed that this project is responsive, looks good and functions on standard screen sizes using the devtools device toolbar.
 * The website has been checked on multiple browsers and mobile devices: